Marisa Tomei: 2000–2009: established actress

 In 2008, Tomei played Cassidy/Pam, a struggling stripper, in the Darren Aronofsky film The Wrestler.
 She appeared in several nude dance numbers in the film.
 Aronofsky said, "This role shows how courageous and brave Marisa is.
 And ultimately she's really sexy.
 We knew nudity was a big part of the picture, and she wanted to be that exposed and vulnerable."
 Numerous critics heralded this performance as a standout in her career.
 The Hollywood Reporter wrote, "Tomei delivers one of her most arresting performances, again without any trace of vanity."
 Ty Burr of The Boston Globe wrote, "Tomei gives a brave and scrupulously honest performance, one that's most naked when Pam has her clothes on."
 Variety exclaimed, "Tomei is in top, emotionally forthright form as she charts a life passage similar to Pam's."
 For her performance she was nominated for her first BAFTA, second Golden Globe and third Academy Award for Best Supporting Actress.
 In 2009, Tomei recorded the role of Mary Magdalene in Thomas Nelson's audio Bible production The Word of Promise.

-2010s–present: Continued screen work
+2010–present

 In 2010, Tomei appeared in Cyrus, a comedy-drama co-starring John C. Reilly and Jonah Hill.
 Tomei hosted the 2011 Scientific and Technical Awards, which was followed by an appearance at the 83rd Academy Awards.
 She starred in the mystery-suspense film The Lincoln Lawyer.
 She also appeared in Salvation Boulevard, which premiered at the 2011 Sundance Film Festival.
 Tomei's other 2011 films included Crazy, Stupid, Love and the George Clooney film The Ides of March.
-She is in talks to star in the indie comedy Married and Cheating.
-In an interview, Lady Gaga said she would want Tomei to portray her in a film about the singer.
+The same year, Lady Gaga said in an interview she would want Tomei to portray her in a film about the singer.
 Tomei responded, "I was thrilled when I heard.
 I love her.
 I love her music.
 And she's an awesome businesswoman.
 So I was so touched, really.
 I think it's incredible that she likes my work and that she'd think of me."